 - Web Site: www.clevelandhayride.com

-At Rockin R Ranch’s Old West Pumpkin Fest, toddlers adolescents, young families and Grandma’s and Grandpa’s can’t wait to see the fabulous “Country Kids’ Show” performed live on stage featuring costume characters that your child would love and recognize.
+The Old West Pumpkin Fest at Rockin R Ranch in Columbia Station, Ohio: Toddlers adolescents, young families and Grandma’s and Grandpa’s can’t wait to see the fabulous “Country Kids’ Show” performed live on stage featuring costume characters that your child would love and recognize.
 The Live musical show is performed five times a day.
 This is an interactive show for the kids where they can dance and play instruments.
 Take as many rides as you want on the Pumpkin Patch Hayride that takes you to the Pumpkin Patch and pick and paint your own pumpkins.
 The whole family can walk through the Funny Fun House, pet the animals at the Petting Farm, get your face painted and much more.
 Where can you go and ride ponies all day long at no extra charge?
 There is a farm market, souvenir shop and concession stands for your favorite food and drinks.

 Admission to Spooky Ranch at Rockin R Ranch range from $11 to $20 package options.